shihanwong/NeoCreationInnovationandDesign/README.md

 ## Short description of our project

 ### What's the problem?
-**Quote statistics here** From our research, we found that _% of accidents happened when elderly are at home alone.
+**Quote statistics here** From our research, we found that 67.9% of accidents happened to elderly at home.
+Most of the injuries occur at home and falling is the commonest cause.
+Many of the injuries are potentially preventable with the development of our App.

 ### How can technology help?